Here are some of the most frequently asked questions about our media queries. You can find more FAQs here.

 • May I pitch you on another story?

 If you’re reading this because you responded to one of my media queries, I want to let you know how grateful I am for offering to help.
-I’ve put together this section in the hope that it will quickly answer any questions you might have.
+I’ve put together this section to quickly answer any questions you might have.
+Please review these questions before responding to my query.

 Whenever possible, I send out a form acknowledgment letting a prospective source know that I received the query.
 Since media queries can sometimes generate hundreds of responses, I can’t always send a personal acknowledgment.
 I wish I could.